-For more Mexican dishes, check out my post “The Most Delicious Food In Mexico: All The Dishes You Should Try.”
+For more Mexican dishes, check out my post The Most Delicious Food In Mexico: All The Dishes You Should Try.

-You see, conditions in Israel are perfect for growing fruits, vegetables, olive trees and grapes – the most typical sight whenever getting out of a city is that of olive groves.
+Conditions in Israel are perfect for growing fruits, vegetables, olive trees and grapes – the most typical sight whenever getting out of a city is that of olive groves.
 This means that two huge staples of Mediterranean cuisine are as good as they get in this small, unique country.

 These are some of the dishes you should not miss in Israel:

-Hummus: common in all of the Middle East, it is made of chickpeas (hummus in Arabic) mashed and mixed with tahina, olive oil, lemon juice, salt and garlic.
+HUMMUS – Common in all of the Middle East, it is made of chickpeas (hummus in Arabic) mashed and mixed with tahina, olive oil, lemon juice, salt and garlic.

-Rugelach: a delicious pastry made of dough rolled around a filling (best if chocolate).
+RUGELACH – A delicious pastry made of dough rolled around a filling (best if chocolate).

-Make sure to read my post “A Complete Guide To Israeli Food.”
+Make sure to read my post A Complete Guide To Israeli Food.

 Here are a few Vietnamese dishes you should try:

-Pho bo: a soup made of slowly cooked beef broth.
+PHO BO – A soup made of slowly cooked beef broth.
 It has rice noodles, and thin slices of beef are added at the last minute and cooked by the heat of the broth.
 It is served with herbs, bean sprouts, lime and chillies.

-Goi cuon: or else, summer rolls made of rice paper and filled with noodles, crispy salad, pork and shrimps.
+GOI CUON – Or else, summer rolls made of rice paper and filled with noodles, crispy salad, pork and shrimps.

-Shrimps, lobster or octopus in coconut sauce: this heavenly dish is prepared by cooking your choice of seafood in a sauce made with coconut milk and a mix of spices.
+SEAFOOD IN COCONUT SAUCE – This heavenly dish is prepared by cooking your choice of seafood in a sauce made with coconut milk and a mix of spices.
 It is served with white rice – because you wouldn’t dare leave that sauce on the place, would you?

-Lechon asado: a suckling piglet is slowly cooked on the fire, for hours, until the meat becomes soft and moist and the skin crispy.
+LECHON ASADO – A suckling piglet is slowly cooked on the fire, for hours, until the meat becomes soft and moist and the skin crispy.

-Ropa vieja: a stew made with beef chucks.
+ROPA VIEJA – A stew made with beef chucks.
 It cooks for hours, until the meat literally shreds.

-Read more about Cuban cuisine in my post “The Most Delicious Cuban Food: 43 Mouthwatering Cuban Dishes.”
+Read more about Cuban cuisine in my post The Most Delicious Cuban Food: 43 Mouthwatering Cuban Dishes.

 The dishes you should try when visiting are:

-Make sure to read my post “All The Nicaraguan Food You Should Try.”
+Make sure to read my post All The Nicaraguan Food You Should Try.

 Most people don’t even know where Guyana is, let alone that it is one of the countries with the best food.
-You see, this is a country that is a fantastic melting post of cultures – African, Creole, East Indian, Amerindian, Portuguese, Chinese and even European (British).
+Guyana is a fantastic melting post of cultures – African, Creole, East Indian, Amerindian, Portuguese, Chinese, Caribbean and even European (British).

 All these cultures are inevitably reflected in the food.
 Should you be one of the few that visits Guyana, these are some of the dishes you should try:

-Bake: a bread typically served for breakfast that, despite the name, is actually fried.
+BAKE – A bread typically served for breakfast that, despite the name, is actually fried.

-Cook-up rice: a one-pot dish made with rice and all sorts of peas.
+COOK-UP RICE – A one-pot dish made with rice and all sorts of peas.

-Pepperpot: a stew made with meat (can be beef, pork or even mutton), flavored with cinnamon, cassareep (a sauce made from the root of cassava) and other ingredients.
+PEPPERPOT – A stew made with meat (can be beef, pork or even mutton), flavored with cinnamon, cassareep (a sauce made from the root of cassava) and other ingredients.

-Make sure to read my post “21 Mouthwatering Guyanese Food And Drinks You Need To Try.”
+Make sure to read my post 21 Mouthwatering Guyanese Food And Drinks You Need To Try.

 Though you surely know falafel and even kebab there are many other dishes you should try in Egypt.
 Here are just a few:

-Masaa’a: though the name may resemble that of Greek moussaka, the dish – whose main ingredient is eggplant – is nothing like it.
+MASAA’A – Though the name may resemble that of Greek moussaka, the dish – whose main ingredient is eggplant – is nothing like it.
 In fact it is more similar to a curry.
 Other ingredients are potatoes, bell peppers, chickpeas and all sorts of spices and seasoning such as garlic and pepper.
 It’s vegan!

-Hawawshi: a meat pie made with a dough stuffed with ground beef, parsley, onions, and pepper baked in a wooden oven.
+HAWAWSHI – A meat pie made with a dough stuffed with ground beef, parsley, onions, and pepper baked in a wooden oven.